Solutions for Fortune 500 Companies

 With an average roster of 60,000 employees, each Fortune 500 company has many different types of facilities, each with uniquely different requirements for signage.
 Here are the most important types:

-- Monument Signs – A headquarters campus very often requires a monument sign which, along with the company logo and name, makes a strong visual statement which aligns with corporate themes and branding.
+- Monument Signs – A headquarters campus very often requires a monument sign which, along with the company logo and name, makes a strong visual statement that aligns with corporate themes and branding.
 In some cases, the design of a very unique monument sign may also need to reflect local ordinances for height and structure.

 - Electronic Message Centers – Sometimes combined with a monument or other identity sign, EMCs may display time and temperature, or changing messages as programmed by the company.